Scientific Name

 Description

-Coreopsis rosea is a rhizomatous perennial that forms dense, bushy, up to 2 feet (60 cm) tall clumps.
+Coreopsis rosea is a rhizomatous perennial that forms dense, bushy clumps.
+It grows up to 2 feet (60 cm) tall.
 Leaves are linear, grass-like, and light green.
-Flowers are small, daisy-like, up to 1 inch (2.5 cm) in diameter, with pink untoothed rays and yellow center disks, and appear in mid-summer, singly on short stalks.

 How to Grow and Care

 Deadheading will keep the plants blooming throughout the summer.
-Some of the smaller flowered varieties are difficult to deadhead, and you may prefer to shear the plants once the first flush of flowers fade.
-They will fill in quickly.
+However, some of the smaller flowered varieties are difficult to deadhead, and you may prefer to shear the plants once the first flush of flowers fade.
+After that, they will fill in quickly.

-Most Coreopsis plants will form tidy clumps, but some of the taller species may require staking to look attractive, especially if grown in partial shade.
+Most Coreopsis plants will form tidy clumps, but some taller species may require staking to look attractive, especially if grown in partial shade.

 Origin

-Native to eastern North America, in several Atlantic states and Nova Scotia, Canada.
+This species is native to eastern North America.
+It occurs in several Atlantic states and Nova Scotia, Canada.

 Links